Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Band Inversion Enhanced Spin-Orbit Torque in the Gap

-\textit{Band Inversion Enhanced Spin-Orbit Torque in the Gap.} Having established the symmetry constraints governing spin–orbit torques in bilayer antiferromagnetic \ch{MnBi2Te4}, we now turn to microscopic calculations of the band structure and torque response.
-We perform first-principles calculations using the VASP package, incorporating self-consistent spin–orbit coupling and van der Waals corrections.
-The spin–orbit torques are computed via linear response theory using a Wannier-interpolated tight-binding model, as detailed in Appendix.
+Having established the symmetry constraints governing spin–orbit torques in bilayer antiferromagnetic \ch{MnBi2Te4}, we now turn to microscopic calculations of the band structure and torque response.
+We perform first-principles calculations using the VASP package~\cite{VASP}, incorporating self-consistent SOC and van der Waals corrections, as detailed in the Appendix~\ref{Appendix:methods}.
+The SOTs are computed via linear response theory using a Wannier-interpolated tight-binding model~\cite{Wannier90}, as detailed in the Appendix~\ref{appendix:sot}.

 Figure~\ref{fig2: bands}(a) shows the element-resolved band structure, revealing an $\sim$80~meV gap and a clear band inversion between Bi-$p$ and Te-$p$ orbitals at the $\Gamma$ point.
 Because the ground state preserves $\mathcal{PT}$ symmetry (with $\hat{\mathbf{L}}\parallel\hat{z}$), all bands remain doubly degenerate.
 The right panel of Fig.~\ref{fig2: bands}(a) plots the corresponding spin–orbit torkance under $E_x$.
-We find $\tau_{yx}$ to be staggered between sublattices, while $\tau_{xx}$ is uniform, precisely as required by $C_{2x}$ symmetry.
-Furthermore, the staggered $\tau_{yx}$ arises from a time-reversal even (interband) contribution, whereas the uniform $\tau_{xx}$ originates from a time-reversal odd (intraband) contribution.
-This distinction is enforced by the combined symmetry $\mathcal{M}_{yz}\mathcal{T}$ acting on each sublattice: both $T_y$ and $E_x$ are odd under $\mathcal{M}_{yz}\mathcal{T}$, enforcing that $\tau_{yx}$ can only arise from the even (interband) channel, while $T_x$ is even, so $\tau_{xx}$ originates solely from the odd (intraband) channel.
-This symmetry-enforced distinction has a key implication: while odd (intraband) contributions vanish in the gapped regime due to the absence of Fermi-surface states, the even (interband) contribution can remain finite and thus dominates the torque response inside the gap.
-This is precisely what we obtain in our \textit{ab initio} torkance calculations: the even staggered $\tau_{yx}$ (cyan and purple lines) survives inside the gap [see zoom-in view in Fig.~\ref{fig2: bands}(b)] whereas the odd uniform $\tau_{xx}$ (black and green dashed lines) vanishes.
+Consistent with the $C_{2x}$ symmetry analysis, $\tau_{yx}$ is staggered between sublattices, whereas $\tau_{xx}$ is uniform.
+Furthermore, the two components arise from distinct symmetry channels: $\tau_{yx}$ originates purely from the time-reversal–even (interband) contribution, while $\tau_{xx}$ is purely time-reversal–odd (intraband).
+This distinction follows from the sublattice symmetry $\mathcal{M}_{yz}\mathcal{T}$: since both $T_y$ and $E_x$ are odd under $\mathcal{M}_{yz}\mathcal{T}$, $\tau_{yx}$ must be even under time reversal, whereas $T_x$ is even, so $\tau_{xx}$ originates solely from the odd channel.
+(Equivalently, $\mathcal{PT}$ symmetry enforces the same channel separation: $\mathcal{T}$-even responses are staggered between A/B while $\mathcal{T}$-odd responses are uniform~\cite{Zelezny2014,Xue2021}.)
+This symmetry-enforced distinction has a key implication: the odd (intraband) contribution vanishes in the gapped regime due to the absence of Fermi-surface states, whereas the even (interband) contribution can remain finite and thus dominates the torque response inside the gap.
+This is precisely what we obtain in our \textit{ab initio} torkance calculations: the staggered even $\tau_{yx}$ (cyan and purple lines) survives inside the gap [see zoom-in view in Fig.~\ref{fig2: bands}(b)] whereas the uniform odd $\tau_{xx}$ (black and green dashed lines) vanishes.